wekaco/nix/DRAFT.md

 Quick notes.

 ##Next actions
+- Master gain
+- Persist score on localstorage/server (prerequirement time on each message send to background)
 - Stop sound when closing tab
 - Clear entries after time / maxSize for buffer as sesitivity argument.
   Initialize the runtime with give value from background.
 On change of sensitivy value update content-scripts (?).